-How to write a bestselling book and make tons of money by Meg Rosoff, who once wrote a book that sold a couple of million copies and made her tons of money, but has been unable to repeat that trick since, damn it.
+Here’s Meg’s take on how you can write a bestselling book and make tons of money.
+As Meg says, she herself once wrote a book that sold a couple of million copies and made her tons of money, but has been unable to repeat that trick since, damn it.

 - Always start your blogs with a list.
 Everyone loves a list.